Hi, I’m Joshua. Welcome to my internet website.

 This is a weblog where I sporadically post original content.
 I also spend a bit of time posting photos to Instagram, vlogging on YouTube, and casually linking to neat things on tumblr.
 Some days I even tweet a thing or two.

-I also served on the student steering committee that developed and designed Changemaker Central: a resource hub and innovation space whose mission is to catalyze and sustain student-driven social change and entrepreneurship.
+In Spring 2011, I served on the student steering committee that developed and designed Changemaker Central: a resource hub and innovation space whose mission is to catalyze and sustain student-driven social change and entrepreneurship.

 After college I served for a year as Coordinator of the Phoenix Pride LGBT Center, where I worked with area non-profits and social service agencies to provide resources to the LGBTQ community.
 I managed the social and support groups that meet at the Center, and coordinated with facilitators and volunteers to provide continued support for the community in areas of health/wellness, aging, employment, education, and awareness.